edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

    oc policy add-role-to-user registry-editor <aad-user>
    ```

+   > [!NOTE]
+   > Write down the console output of **Container Registry URL**.
+It will be used as the fully qualified registry name for this guide and subsequent ones.

 ### Create an administrator for the demo project

 Besides image management, the **aad-user** will also be granted administrative permissions for managing resource in the demo project of the ARO 4 cluster.